There are a lot of scary things out there --

 to the 1983 BVSL title.
 Recently discovered documents (the Jesselli

 Papers) show the Diamonds repeated as

 champions in 1984, the final BVSL season.
 Of note, Julio

 Franco, the last of the BVSL players, played in the BVL until 1933. ¶

-Rickey Henderson to its roster.
+Rickey Henderson to their roster.
 The Diamonds would dominate the BVL like no club

 The Old, Old

 League and BVL